chromium/chromium/services/metrics/ukm_api.md

 If the event name in the XML contains a period (`.`), it is replaced with an underscore (`_`) in the method name.

+To avoid having UKM report becoming unbounded in size, an upper limit is placed on the number of events recorded for each event type.
+Events that are recorded too frequently may be subject to downsampling (see go/ukm-sampling).
+As a rule of thumb, it is recommended that most entries be recorded at most once per 100 pageloads on average to limit data volume.

 ### Local Testing

 Build Chromium and run it with '--force-enable-metrics-reporting --metrics-upload-interval=N'.
 You may want some small N if you are interested in seeing behavior when UKM reports are emitted.
 Trigger your event locally and check chrome://ukm to make sure the data was recorded correctly.